The Baseball

 appears that not many Americans visit the museum or at least arrange a meeting

-an interview for all of us.
-They
+for all of us.
+They had many

-to a consensus and find a new name yet.
+and find a new name yet.

 Membership